-Jack Boss is professor of music theory and composition at the University of Oregon.
+Jack Boss is professor of music theory and composition at the University of Oregon and the recipient of a Fund for Faculty Excellence Award in 2017-18.
 He received B.Mus. and M.Mus. degrees in composition from Ohio State University in 1979 and 1981, and the Ph.D. in music theory from Yale University in 1991.
 At Yale, his teachers included Allen Forte, David Lewin, and Claude Palisca.
 His doctoral dissertation, advised by Allen Forte, was titled "An Analogue to Developing Variation in a Late Atonal Song of Arnold Schoenberg."

-Boss's articles, book chapters and reviews may be found in the Journal of Music Theory, Music Theory Spectrum, Perspectives of New Music, Music Theory Online, Intégral, Gamut, Konturen, Notes, Musical Currents from the Left Coast, Analyzing the Music of Living Composers (and Others), and Form and Process in Music, 1300-2014.
+Boss's articles, book chapters and reviews may be found in the Journal of Music Theory, Music Theory Spectrum, Perspectives of New Music, Music Analysis, Music Theory Online, Intégral, Gamut, Konturen, Notes, Musical Currents from the Left Coast, Analyzing the Music of Living Composers (and Others), and Form and Process in Music, 1300-2014.
 His 437-page monograph, Schoenberg’s Twelve-Tone Music: Symmetry and the Musical Idea, was published by Cambridge University Press as part of their “Music Since 1900” series in November 2014.
 In November 2015, Schoenberg’s Twelve-Tone Music received the Wallace Berry Award “for a distinguished book by an author of any age or career stage” from the Society for Music Theory.
+He is under contract with Cambridge University Press to provide a companion volume, Schoenberg’s Atonal Music (proposed publication date of 2019 or 2020).
 Boss has also co-edited three collections of analytical essays originating as West Coast Conference of Music Theory and Analysis papers: Musical Currents from the Left Coast (Cambridge Scholars Publishing, 2008), with Bruce Quaglia, Analyzing the Music of Living Composers (and Others) (Cambridge Scholars Publishing, 2013), with Brad Osborn, Tim Pack and Stephen Rodgers, and Form and Process in Music, 1300-2014: An Analytic Sampler (Cambridge Scholars Publishing, 2016), with Heather Holmquest, Russell Knight, Inés Thiebaut, and Brent Yorgason.

 Like his dissertation, many of Boss’s publications deal with motivic structure and large-scale coherence in Schoenberg's music.
 Other articles consider motivic processes in Beethoven's piano sonatas, large-scale coherence in Mahler’s symphonies, and parallels between text and musical structure in the music of Bernard Rands and Queen’s Bohemian Rhapsody.
 Boss has also given a large number of scholarly presentations throughout the U.S., England, Ireland and Belgium on different aspects of Schoenberg's music and theory.